gbrunner/adv-programming-for-gis-and-rs/Week 8/README.md

 - Walk through Week7's solution
 - Highlight that I can grab the dataframe object and *show* the tabular results via ```crime_aggregate_fc.query().df```

+#### Go to the Help Documentation
+- Here is how you interface with these capabilities.
+- Note the inputs
+- Point to samples

 ### 2. Population Analysis in California
 #### Via Geoenrichment
+Go through Geoenrichment notebook

 #### Via a Population Image Service
+Follow up with how to use image services.

 ## In Class Exercises:
 - Fighting forest fires notebook: https://developers.arcgis.com/python/sample-notebooks/fighting-california-forest-fires-using-spatial-analysis/